vdaas/vald/docs/api/build_proto.md

 ## Target proto files

 Vald defines proto file for each API.
-Let's to check the below table.
+Let's check the below table for the details.

 | API service name |                                           proto                                           |                                                                                              dependencies                                                                                               | usage                                                              |
 | :--------------: | :---------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------- |